The Beast (Neon Genesis Evangelion): Production

 Production for "The Beast" began in September 1994, simultaneously with "Angel Attack", and ended in May 1995.
 Yōji Enokido and Hideaki Anno wrote the script, while Kazuya Tsurumaki served as director for the episode.
-Unlike the previous installment, Gainax produced "The Beast" with a non-linear narrative, interspersed with continuous flashbacks and scene changes; Anno remained dissatisfied with "Angel Attack" during the post recording and described it as "a failure", since it couldn't beat the first episode of the original Mobile Suit Gundam series.
+Unlike the previous installment, Gainax produced "The Beast" with a non-linear narrative, interspersed with continuous flashbacks and scene changes; Anno remained dissatisfied with "Angel Attack" during the post-recording and described it as "a failure", since it couldn't beat the first episode of the original Mobile Suit Gundam series, an episode so highly regarded by Anno himself and the series' staff that they knew its scenes, shot compositions, and narrative structure by heart.
 He was disappointed by the script and the structure, judging it "three minutes too long", so he completely reworked "The Beast" in the middle.
 Continuing their work from "Angel Attack", Anno and assistant director Masayuki composed the storyboards.
-For the combat between Eva-01 and Sachiel, Takeshi Honda, chief animator for the episode, and Yoh Yoshinari handled the key animation.
 Shinya Hasegawa handled the key animation around the scene where Misato is drinking beer in her apartment and suggests Shinji take a bath, while Yoshitō Asari and Seiji Kio served as assistant character designers.

 The Japanese title "Unfamiliar Ceilings" was decided on in 1993, when Gainax wrote a presentation document of Neon Genesis Evangelion titled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho).
-The beginning of a battle between an Angel named Raziel and berserk Unit 01 was planned for "Angel Attack" in the Proposal, but during production it was moved to "The Beast" and the Angel changed to Sachiel.
-For the battle between Eva-01 and Sachiel Gainax created integration between the backdrops and the moving objects on several levels.
-The fight was initially close to a tokusatsu battle in the style of Ultraman, but, according to Yūichirō Oguro, during production Honda apparently decided to give the scene a more anime style.
-Oguro noted that Honda draws characters in a more sophisticated style, unlike the animation director of the first episode Shunji Suzuki, who tries to be more faithful to Sadamoto's character design instead.
-He also noted that people are depicted at the edge of the screen in "The Beast", a style he attributes to Masayuki.
+The beginning of a battle between an Angel named Raziel and berserk Unit 01 was planned for "Angel Attack" in the Proposal, but it was moved to "The Beast" and the Angel changed to Sachiel.
+In Gainax's original plans, Sachiel was to fire a rapid-fire cannon and tear off Eva-01's arm rather than merely breaking it.
+Shinji would awaken in the hospital thinking about the loss of the arm, without the scene of the pierced skull, and the Committee for the Instrumentality Project would also include female members.
+After the meeting with the Committee, which contained no explicit mention of the Instrumentality Project, Gendo would slam his fist on the table.
+The episode's original draft did not yet include either the name of Misato's pet penguin, or the scene in which Misato feels guilty for using Shinji.
+During the second half of the battle, Sachiel was also to wield an arrow, which it would drive into Eva-01's head; in Gainax's original plans, Eva-01 was also to have biological teeth.
+The episode would conclude with Shinji crying on his bed.